Fire coral

-Fire corals (Millepora) are a genus of colonial marine organisms that exhibit physical characteristics similar to that of coral.
-The name coral is somewhat misleading, as fire corals are not true corals but are instead more closely related to Hydra and other hydrozoans, making them hydrocorals.
-They make up the only genus in the monotypic family Milleporidae.
+Fire corals (Millepora) are a genus of colonial marine organisms that exhibit physical characteristics similar to that of stony coral.
+While coral is in the name, fire corals are not true (stony) corals but are instead more closely related to Hydra and other hydrozoans, making them a part of the organism known as hydrocorals.
+Fire Corals make up the only genus in the monotypic family Milleporidae.

+The name "fire coral" comes from not only the flame like shape of the corals branches or the yellow, orange, and brown colors, but, also because of the burning sensation felt by victims when they get stung by this species.

-Anatomy and reproduction
+Anatomy and Reproduction

 While most fire corals are yellow or orange, they can also be found in shades of brown, green, and even blue, providing a vibrant display underwater.

 Fire coral has several common growth forms; these include branching, plate, and encrusting.
 Branching fire coral adopts a calcareous structure which branches off into rounded, finger-like tips.
 Plate-growing fire coral forms a shape similar to that of fellow cnidarian lettuce corals - erect, thin sheets, which group together to form a colony.
 In encrusting fire coral, growth takes place on the surface structure of calcareous coral or gorgonian structures.

 The gonophores in the family Milleporidae arise from the coenosarc (the hollow living tubes of the upright branching individuals of a colony), within chambers embedded entirely in the coenosteum (the calcareous mass forming the skeleton of a compound coral).

 Reproduction in fire corals is more complex than in other reef-building corals.
-The polyp of fire coral releases a medusa that releases its eggs in the water stream.
-Then another male medusa fertilizes the eggs with its sperm, which then produces a planula.
-A planula then floats in the water until it finds a reef it is able to attach to and grow back into a polyp, settling on a hard surface.
-Then the cycle repeats.
+It begins when the polyp of fire coral releases a medusa.
+This medusa then distributes its eggs in the water stream.
+Next, another male medusa fertilizes the eggs with its sperm, which produces a planula.
+After that, this planula floats in the water until it finds a reef it is able to attach to and grow back into a polyp, settling on a hard surface.
+Finally, the cycle repeats.